 If you are interested in stocking other non-food related items, ask us to recommend another company and we’ll give you our opinion on which companies provide the best sustainable homeware and ethical products wholesale.

-How to take payments in your store
+How to take payments in your waste free store

 Once you are set up, you’ll need a way to accept payments as nowadays most people have ditched cash in favour of credit cards and Apple pay.

 There are lots of alternatives out there, so definitely do your research, but here’s a handy list that sums up a few of the best options!

 What are you waiting for!